Tanzanian and Kenyan visas

 Visas for Tanzania

-A single-entry Tanzanian visa costs US$100 for US and Irish citizens.
-For non-US citizens it is US$50 for a single entry visa.
+A single-entry Tanzanian visa costs US$100 for US citizens.
+For non-US citizens it is usually US$50 for a single entry visa.

 Currently it is very quick and simple to buy a visa either at Kilimanjaro International Airport and at the Namanga border crossing with Kenya) – so there is no longer any need to traipse to your nearest high commission to buy one.But if you do decide to get your visa before you arrive in Tanzania, you will need to present a passport that’s valid for at least six months and two passport photos.
 If applying in person, some consulates/high commissions (including the ones in London and Washington) insist that you pay in cash.